 The wage subsidy can be used to hire people who:

-- have been continuously registered as unemployed for more than 12 months;
+- Have been continuously registered as unemployed for more than 12 months.

-- are aged 16-24 (inclusive) and have been continuously registered as unemployed for more than six months;
+- Are aged 16-24 (inclusive) and have been continuously registered as unemployed for more than six months.

-- has been registered as unemployed for at least 12 months in the last 15 months and whose unemployment status has meanwhile been cancelled due to employment (Labour Market Services and Benefits Act § 6 section 5 cl 3) or compulsory military service, alternative service or reserve service (LMSBA § 6 section 5 cl 7) – also applies to registered unemployed persons aged 16-24;
+- Has been registered as unemployed for at least 12 months in the last 15 months and whose unemployment status has meanwhile been cancelled due to employment (Labour Market Services and Benefits Act § 6 section 5 cl 3) or compulsory military service, alternative service or reserve service (LMSBA § 6 section 5 cl 7) – also applies to registered unemployed persons aged 16-24.

-- is of decreased working ability and been registered as unemployed for at least 6 months in a row or worked under protected employment immediately prior to commencing work on the open labour market;
+- Is of decreased working ability and been registered as unemployed for at least 6 months in a row or worked under protected employment immediately prior to commencing work on the open labour market;

 A person cannot be hired with a wage subsidy if they are studying full-time or acquiring vocational education in full-time studies, including persons on academic leave.
 This condition does not apply to My I Job service.

 *A wage subsidy can be applied for in order to hire a recipient of international protection as part of the My First Job in Estonia service.
 For more detailed terms and conditions, click on this link: My First Job in Estonia for recipients of international protection.